TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/FileSystemConventions/Typo3DirectoryStructure/Index.rst

          coming with the TYPO3 Core.
 The files are arranged logically in the different system extensions in the :code:`sysext/` directory, according to the application area of the particular file.
-For example, the ":code:`frontend`" extension contains the code for generating the Frontend website.
+For example, the ":code:`frontend`" extension amongst other things contains the "TypoScript library", the code for generating the Frontend website.
 In each system extension the PHP files are located in the folder :code:`Classes/`.
 Additionally, :code:`typo3/` can contain some global extensions in the :code:`ext/` directory (which is not used by the TYPO3 core itself).

 .. container:: table-row